-If this parameter is activated, parameter 04 "Air monitoring during pre-purge" is also activated.
-This parameter determines whether the air supply is monitored during burner operation.
+Parameter 05, if activated, parameter 04 "Air monitoring during pre-purge" is also activated.

+This parameter determines whether the air pressure is monitored during burner operation.

 To ensure that there is actually air pressure during burner operation, the pressure can be monitored using the air monitoring during operation function.